TimPaterson/CNC-Tool-Library-Manager/README.md

 ![Main Screen](https://raw.githubusercontent.com/TimPaterson/CNC-Tool-Library-Manager/master/ReadmeImages/MainScreen.png)

-Excel applies two layers of security to prevent malicious macros in a downloaded file from running.
-First you need to click "Enable Editing", then "Enable Content" as shown in the screen shot.
+Excel applies multiple layers of security to prevent malicious macros in a downloaded file from running.
+As the specifics change from version to version, consult Microsoft Office documentation to fully enable macros.

 Tool Library Manager comes with four sets of rules: